Rohak-Git-Gud/password-generator-py/README.md

 - **Easy-to-use CLI**: Simple commands with clear options and arguments.
 - **Cross-platform**: Works on Linux, macOS, and Windows.
-- **Deterministic**: Passwords stays the same if the input parameters are the same.
+- **Deterministic**: Passwords stays the same until the input parameters change.
 - **Variable Usage**: You can customize your password length, allowed special characters or whether to even have special characters in the first place.
-- **No Storage, No Logging, No Caching**: Based on Cybersecurity ZTM (Zero Trust Model), I've made sure no password is stored anywhere.
+- **No Storage, No Logging, No Caching**: Based on Cybersecurity ZTM (Zero Trust Model), it is ensured that no password is stored anywhere.

 ---